lukcad/wsclient/README.md

   - Panel `Histoy of sending unical messages` helps you keep history of messages to re-use those for re-sending when you re-open client or clean up messages.
     - pressed text in `History` panel will be copied to text box for `Message` to speed up your testing.
     - you can remove any message from `History` of messages by using `X` button  with confirmation prompt.
-  - icon button &#9776; in upper left corner of main working area opens `Left side menu`.
+  - icon button &#9776; in upper left corner of main working area opens `Left slide menu`.

 - LEFT SLIDE MENU: